kloimhardt/werkbank/README.md

 To be sure, only the left version sould be used, I think the right one is confusing.
 But this example shows, that one could in priciple omit the whole building-block section named "defn" (which is visible in the screenshot farther above).

-Such an omission, while cursed, is made possible by this certain Lisp super-power which is often termed with slogans as "Lisp has no Syntax", "Homoiconicity" or "Code is Data".
-I think this super-power should not be mentioned when Clojure is presentd or described.
-It is better to show the normal power of Clojure, namely its lean Syntax for accessing powerful libraries.
+Such an omission is made possible by this certain Lisp feature which is often termed with slogans as "Lisp has no Syntax", "Homoiconicity" or "Code is Data" (sometimes in connection with words like lisp-curse and superpower).
+I think this certain feature should not be mentioned when Clojure is presented or described.
+It is better to show the prominent feature of Clojure, namely its lean Syntax for accessing useful libraries.

 So, the chosen building blocks move away from the code-is-data paradigm.
 Because they allow to represent the same edn-vector in two different graphical ways.
 This means that in the workspace examples a choice is made, a choice for a certain (and hopefully gentle) Syntax to represent Clojure-code.